-There are a lot of ways to develop your fundraising Virtual team message.
-These methods have been successful, If your team is using a virtual team strategy, but these are just to get you started.
-We encourage coordinate with your team members to determine you to create an even more compelling message what benefits your virtual team will get, how team and share it with us so that we can update this members will support you, and how much they need handbook with your success story.
-For sample text to give to be considered a member of the virtual for some of these messages, see Appendix 1. team.
+There are a lot of ways to develop your fundraising message.
+These methods have been successful, but these are just to get you started.
+We encourage you to create an even more compelling message and share it with us so we can update this handbook with your success story!
+For sample text for some of these messages, see Appendix 2.